Cherry-4/Top-Movie-Streaming-Services/README.md

 ## Installation

-To Install teh Libraries used in this project.Follow the steps Mentioned below:
+To Install the Libraries used in this project.Follow the steps Mentioned below:

 ```bash
   import pandas as pd